 Most lifetime mortgages offer a “no negative guarantee”.
 This means that you or your beneficiaries will never have to repay more than the value of your home – even if the debt becomes greater than the value of your home.
 It also means that the lender, not you, carries the risk of negative equity.
 Furthermore, you have the right to continue living in your home until the death of you and your spouse, or until you both enter into long term care.

 Repairs and maintenance

 You are responsible for keeping your home in good repair.
-If you don’t maintain your home, the lender can arrange to do the necessary repairs and you will have to pay for them, or the cost could be added to the amount you owe.
+If you do not maintain your home, the lender can arrange to do the necessary repairs and you will have to pay for them, or the cost could be added to the amount you owe.

 Absence from the property

-Lenders don’t usually imposes conditions in relation to properties being left vacant for long periods of time.
+Lenders do not usually impose conditions in relation to properties being left vacant for long periods of time.